-- (2) Convey or release contingent or expectant interests in property, including marital property rights and any right of survivorship incident to joint tenancy, and consent to a transfer, encumbrance, or gift of marital property.
-18 - (3) Exercise or release his or her powers as donee of a power of appointment unless the creating instrument otherwise provides.
-19 - (4) Create for his or her own benefit or for the benefit of others a revocable or irrevocable trust. $^{20}\,$ - 18.
-These rights would appear to be implied under existing law from the right to sue and be sued (such as a proceeding to dissolve a marriage) and the right to buy and sell real property.
-The provision also makes clear that the emancipated minor can consent to a transfer, encumbrance, or gift of marital property.
-See, e.g., Civil Code §§ 5125, 5127. - 19.
-Subdivision (a) of Civil Code Section 1384.1 requires that a donee have the capacity to transfer the interest in property to which the power of appointment relates (probably granted by existing Section 63 of the Civil Code), but subdivision (b) precludes a minor donee from exercising a power of appointment during minority unless the creating instrument otherwise provides.
+These powers would appear to be implied under existing law from the power to sue and be sued (such as a proceeding to dissolve a marriage) and the power to buy and sell real property.
+The recommended provision also makes clear that the emancipated minor can consent to a transfer, encumbrance, or gift of marital property.
+See, e.g., Civil Code §§ 5125, 5127.

+- Subdivision (a) of Civil Code Section 1384.1 requires that a donee have the capacity to transfer the interest in property to which the power of appointment relates (probably granted by existing Section 63 of the Civil Code), but subdivision (b) of Civil Code Section 1384.1 precludes a minor donee from exercising a power of appointment during minority unless the creating instrument otherwise provides.
 It is unclear whether Section 63 authorizes an emancipated minor to exercise a power of appointment.
 Civil Code Section 1388.3 provides that a release of a power of appointment may be made on behalf of a minor donee by the guardian of the estate of the minor pursuant to a court order.
 No provision is made for the exercise of a power of appointment by an emancipated minor unless the creating instrument provides for such exercise.
 Giving the emancipated minor the capacity to exercise or release a power of appointment (unless the creating instrument otherwise provides) would be consistent with the other capacities of an emancipated minor, would clarify existing law, and would avoid the need to appoint a guardian to petition to court for authorization to release the power of appointment.
-Moveover, if an emancipated minor is given the capacity to make a will as recommended, it should be made clear that a power of appointment that is testamentary may be exercised by the minor's will. - 20.
-The capacity to create a trust is the capacity to transfer property.
-See 7 B. Witkin Summary of California Law (8th ed.
+Moreover, if an emancipated minor is given the capacity to make a will as recommended, it should be made clear that a power of appointment that is testamentary may be exercised by the minor's will. - The capacity necessary to create a trust is the capacity to transfer property.
+See 7 B. Witkin, Summary of California Law (8th ed.
 1974), Trusts, § 11, at 5375.
 Section 63 of the Civil Code gives an emancipated minor the capacity to enter into a binding contract and to buy and sell real property.
 These capacities probably would be held to be sufficient to permit an emancipated minor to establish a trust.
-Moreover, giving an emancipated minor the capacity to transfer real and personal property as recommended above would by itself be sufficient to give the minor the capacity to create a trust, but it is desirable to make the matter clear by an express provision giving an emancipated minor the capacity to create a trust.
+Moreover, giving an emancipated minor the capacity to transfer real and personal property as recommended above would by itself be sufficient to give the minor the capacity to create a trust, but it is desirable to make the matter clear by an express provision giving an emancipated minor the capacity to create a trust. - If an emancipated minor is given the capacity to create a revocable trust (see n.20, supra), it would necessarily follow that the minor should have the capacity to revoke the trust.

-- (5) Revoke a revocable trust.
-21 - (6) Elect to take under or against a will.
-22 - (7) Renounce or disclaim any interest acquired by testate or intestate succession or by inter vivos transfer, including the right to surrender the right to revoke a revocable trust.
-23 - (8) Make an election or an election and agreement referred to in Section 202 of the Probate Code.
-24
+(6) Elect to take under or against a will.

+(7) Renounce or disclaim any interest acquired by testate or intestate succession or by inter vivos transfer, including the right to surrender the right to revoke a revocable trust.

+(8) Make an election or an election and agreement referred to in Section 202 of the Probate Code.